Toboggan: slides everywhere

 Getting started (practical)

-These steps show a typical workflow to build and run the upstream Toboggan project.
-Exact commands and options may vary by version — check the repository README if available.
+These steps show a typical workflow to build and run Toboggan.
+Check the repository README for exact commands if versions differ.

 1. Prerequisites: